Going Underground - Cave Photography on Doi Inthanon

 John commented on a bare footprint on the track at the cave entrance.
 Nang said it was likely made by a monk, (who often walk barefoot.)
 As we entered the cavern and started our descent we could see a warm orange glow deeper in the cave.
 Then a shadow of movement.

 Making our way down was not difficult.
 Much easier in fact than the last cave John had taken me into.
 As we got a little deeper inside we could make out a golden Buddha statue, two large yellow candles burning and a lone monk.

 Looking around me I was amazed.
 Now my eyes had become accustomed to the light.
-I could see much of the large cathedral like room we were standing.
-Near the entrance there were two smaller holes in the roof of the cave.
+I could see much of the large cathedral-like room we were standing.
+Near the entrance, there were two smaller holes in the roof of the cave.
 Further in and around a corner, was a slightly smaller room with a larger skylight.
 Daylight was pouring in.
 This is my kind of cave, I thought.

 As we moved through into the second room the monk accompanied us.
 He curiously watched as we set up tripods and discussed the lighting and cave interior.

 I’ve seldom photographed in caves and was eager to learn.
 John’s been doing this for decades.
-I’ve marveled at John’s cave photos so I knew I was with a skilled photographer well seasoned at working in the dark.
+I’ve marveled at John’s cave photography so I knew I was with a skilled photographer well seasoned at working in the dark.

 But we weren’t.
 There was so much light.
-Initially we were only using the available light.
+Initially, we were only using the available light.
 It wasn’t until we started photographing the monk, who was happy to pose for us, that Nang pulled out the LED light she had in her backpack.